 - Graham Street Wall Art

 Graham Street Wall Art, which is also popular as the ‘Instagram Wall’ came out only recently, in 2016 as a must-visit photographic spot in Hong Kong, after the Korean actor Ji Chang-Wook did a photo-shoot here.
 This wall art is located in between the Graham Street and Hollywood Road, a highly narrow path that is unsuitable for such crowds posing for photos.
 Nevertheless, every day hundreds of people gather here to take a photo with the old-looking mural that displays a series of Hong Kong buildings.
 This was done by a local graffiti artist named Alex Croft, and today it is the most famous graffiti in Hong Kong attracting thousands of people from all over the world.
+You may also want to have a peak at these amazing quality and prices for canvas prints in Canada here.

 - Instagram Pier